-OI Founder and Co-owner Cory Glauner went on a brown bear hunt in Alaska Peninsula with one of our clients a few years ago days after chopping the end of his finger off.
+I went on a brown bear hunt on the Alaska Peninsula with one of our clients to vet a new outfitter.
+It was just days after chopping off the end of my finger…. with a lawnmower.
+But that’s a different story.

 If you want to go on a brown bear hunt, be prepared to do a lot of glassing.
 It is an exercise in patience, but so worth it when you finally spot the one.

-The scenery wasn’t bad…I spent A LOT of time looking at this view… a lot.
+The scenery wasn8217t bad8230I spent A LOT of time looking at this view8230 a lot

-Tundra intrigued me…. but it limits your mobility (as I would come to learn in spades on a later DIY caribou hunt).
+Tundra intrigued me8230 but it limits your mobility as I would come to learn in spades on a later DIY caribou hunt I didn8217t realize that tundra consisted of multiple species And it8217s beautiful if you look closely Walking through it8230 well that sucks

-I thought we would be staying in tents, but we stayed in this hunting shack along the creek.
-I didn’t complain, I’ve spent plenty of time in tents before.
+I thought we would be staying in tents but we stayed in this hunting shack along the creek I didn8217t complain I8217ve spent plenty of time in tents before

 Stories of past hunts were written everywhere.
 It was cool.